 Thank you for taking the time to visit our web site.
 We’re very proud of the work we are doing on behalf of Adrienne, and the impact we have within the independent film community as a result.

 For me, the Adrienne Shelly Foundation is a labor of love.
 Adrienne and I were together five loving, happy and blissfully silly years.
 I feel genuinely blessed to have had her in my life even for that short period of time.
 She was a wonderful wife and mother, and a terrific, loyal friend.
 She was immensely talented and creative, and was perhaps the most interesting person I had ever met.

-We're also in the 6th year of our annual eBay Celebrity Auction, and recently held our 2nd Annual Woman of Vision Salute at the Museum of Modern Art, where we honored filmmaker Ava DuVernay, who joins previous honores Nicole Holofcener (Lovely and Amazing, Friends with Money, Enough Said) and Lena Dunham (Tiny Furniture, HBO's Girls).
+We're also in the 7th year of our annual Celebrity Auction, and recently held our 3rd annual Woman of Vision salute at the Museum of Modern Art, where we honored filmmaker Ava DuVernay, who joins previous honores Nicole Holofcener (Lovely and Amazing, Friends with Money, Enough Said) and Lena Dunham (Tiny Furniture, HBO's Girls).

 I hope you’ll join me in supporting this important mission with your generous contribution.
 And if you like what we’re doing, please forward our link to your friends, family and associates who might be interested in supporting us as well.